AlexandreKrantz/webdev-notes/html-css-intermediate/html-intermediate.md

     - You can use the `min` and `max` attributes to constrain the range of a number input.
     - You can also use the `pattern` attribute to force the user input to match a regular expression.
 - For multiline inputs, there is the `<textarea>` element.
 You can set their initial size with the rows and cols attributes.
-- Labels are used for accessibility purposes.
+- The `<label for="id-of-form-element">` element is used for accessibility purposes.
 When the label associated with an input is clicked, the cursor will focus on the input.
+	-
 - When a form is submitted, it will create a form object at send it via the specified URL and HTTP request.
 The properties of the object will correspond to the name attributes of the different form control elements:
 ```
 "form": {